-- particular challenges in raising financing.
-The EIB will continue to deploy its tailored instruments in this field, including through venture debt and equity funds. - 34.
+- the new fund.
+Moreover, in due course, the Bank will seek to provide additional financial support to those projects that are awarded funding under this scheme. - 33.
+Standalone large-scale demonstration projects, however, need to be accompanied by significant deployment of key energy technologies.
+Development of new production lines for innovative technologies helps to boost European industrial competitiveness.
+The EU supports innovation and industrialisation of key energy transformation technologies in Europe.
+In that perspective, in addition to RDI programmes, the Bank will also support investment in pilot and demonstration plants, or initial full-scale commercial production lines related to breakthrough technologies supported under the Strategic Energy Technology Plan and Horizon Europe, such as promising, innovative renewable energy, energy efficiency, heating and cooling or storage technologies. - 34.
+Innovation and its commercialisation is also required to ensure the diffusion of new technologies for consumers, building on opportunities created through the wider trend of digitalisation and decentralisation.
+Smaller companies are critical in this regard, although often confronted with particular challenges in raising financing.
+The EIB will continue to deploy its tailored instruments in this field, including through venture debt and equity funds. - 35.
 To conclude, the development and commercialisation of innovative technologies requires significant investment.
 However, given the inherent risks involved, conventional debt finance is often unavailable.
 This has led the Bank, working closely with the European Commission, to develop dedicated financial instruments, which provide direct support to a project, but also serve a wider function in signalling to other potential financiers.
 The Bank will look to consolidate this experience to reinforce its support for innovative energy technologies, including for initial production lines, in particular through InvestEU.
 The technical and financial expertise of the Bank stands ready to support the origination and implementation of projects via its portfolio of advisory services.